 Cause#2 Volume Difference Between Steam & Water & Heat Loss

 In case of condensate pipes, due to heat loss, condensate starts to change its phase into water.
-As steam occupy 1600 times more volume than water, if steam changes its phase into water, a huge vacuum will be created.
-Water will try to filled that vacuum and can create water hammer.
+As steam occupies 1600 times more volume than water, if steam changes its phase into the water, a huge vacuum will be created.
+Water will try to fill that vacuum and can create a water hammer.

 Cause#3 Velocity Difference Between Steam & Water

-In case of condensate pipes, as the velocity of steam is 10 times of water velocity, steam go faster in the pipe.
-Now, steam starts to condense and the amount of condensate increases in the pipe.
-Many times, this condensate fill the pipe and create a barrier, which causes a huge pressure difference between the two sides of that barrier.
+In case of condensate pipes, as the velocity of steam is 10 times of water velocity, steam goes faster in the pipe.
+Now, steam starts to condense, and the amount of condensate increases in the pipe.
+Many times, this condensate fills the pipe and create a barrier, which causes a huge pressure difference between the two sides of that barrier.

 Cause#4 Float Valve Stability

-If float valves are not stable, and it up and down as well as creating an web into the system,
+If float valves are not stable, and it up and down as well as creating a web into the system,

 Cause#5 Blocking of Suction Pipe